exceedone/exment-manual/docs/additional_file_saveplace.md

 This is a method of setting each driver information in config for each file type.

 #### Example：FTP
-- Open "config / filesystems.php" and add the following values.
+- Open "config/filesystems.php" and add the following values.

 ~~~php
     'disks' => [